 Technology underpins everything we do here at Baillie Gifford.
 20% of our people work in Information Systems roles, so it’s no surprise that innovative technologies are fully embraced within the firm.
 As you’ll know technology never stands still, so neither do we – there’s a continuous push to find better, more effective solutions for almost every business need.
 We were one of the first companies in the UK to implement VoIP and Virtualisation technologies, as well as being very early adopters of devices like iPads.

 But staying ahead of the curve isn’t easy.
 We work hard to ensure we maintain a level of technology knowledge that’s second to none.
-Join our Technical Infrastructure team and you may have the opportunity to attend global technology events, including an annual trip to Silicon Valley to learn about innovations that could help drive our business forward.
+Join our Technical Infrastructure team and you may have the opportunity to attend global technology events, to learn about innovations that could help drive our business forward.
 This is a role for those who don’t just embrace change, they create it.

-It’s an exciting time to work in the field of technology, particularly here at Baillie Gifford.
+It’s an exciting time to pursue a career in Technical Infrastructure, particularly here at Baillie Gifford.
 We have partnerships with world-leading suppliers, such as Apple and Microsoft, which means we often get involved at the beta stage of new technologies.
 This allows us to help drive forward product development, as well as deliver bespoke solutions.

 Unlike many other financial firms, our DevOps journey is well underway.
 As the name implies, DevOps (Development & Operations) spans all the Information Systems teams, as does the drive for automation.
 In Technical Infrastructure, we deploy Puppet, a tool that provides automated configuration management.
 We also take full advantage of the benefits that the Cloud has to offer, allowing us to be more agile, and are already utilising Microsoft Azure and AWS.

 “There’s so much to learn and get involved with.
 Baillie Gifford is always looking ahead into new technologies so I’m constantly developing new skills and finding new opportunities.”